Tips About Buying Kiteboarding Gear

 Where you typically ride and where you hope to vacation for kiteboarding.

 If you’re able, the best way to start is with a 2-kite quiver.
 The smart thing to do is to space your kites out 3-4 meters from each other.
 For example, someone might buy a 14-meter / 11-meter quiver.
-The idea is that the 14m is used in lighter winds and then when its top end wind-range is reached, the 10-meter kite becomes suitable.
+The idea is that the 14m is used in lighter winds and then when its top end wind-range is reached, the 11-meter kite becomes suitable.
+This isn't something you will have to worry about - we will guide you into the perfect fit for your needs.

 Golfers have matching sets of irons for consistency and familiarity.
 They need to know that when they drop down to the next club, that the gap in distance will be consistent.
 It is the same with kiteboarding kites.
 For example, one kite brand’s 12-meter kite does not automatically have the same amount of power as another brand’s 12-meter kite.
 So, if you mix and match with say a 14-meter and an 11-meter kite from different brands, you likely won’t have the proper overlap.
 It doesn’t cost anymore to have a matching quiver of kites, so why mix and match?
 It’s not worth saving $50 and having mixed brands of kites.

 Learning to kitesurf in Nova Scotia can be challenging.
 A few of the things against you are waves, fog, fickle wind, large tidal swings and dynamic weather fronts.
 As you take lessons, you’ll quickly realize the complexities of learning this sport.
 As you eventually finish your lessons and move on to become an independent kiter, you will probably have many questions – maybe even years later.
 Questions about different types of boards, learning new tricks, trying new kiteboarding spots, where to vacation, etc. We develop friendships with most of our clients and offer ongoing support.
-There is tremendous value in being able to text me anytime and get a response.
+There is tremendous value in being able to use us as an ongoing resource.

 We live here and kite all the time so we’re intimately familiar with the local kitesurfing scene.
 If you take lessons and buy gear from us, you’ll get access to that ongoing support and friendship of the business.
 I’ve kited in over 40 countries and have over 10 years of experience in the sport.
 I’ve competed on the world tour and been featured in over 25 kitesurfing magazine articles.
 I’m happy to share my wealth of knowledge with people that support our business.
 If you don’t support Halifax Kitesurfing through lessons and gear, you’re not going to get any help down the road.
 You wouldn’t buy a car from Toyota and then turn around and ask the Mazda dealership for help next year.
 No one works for free.